Are you on the tiring journey of trying to find books for your early readers?

 You can find more about Bob Books – HERE.

 9. Tug the Pup

-The first set has 11 colorful books that come with stickers.
+The first set has 11 colorful books that follow the cute story of a little dog named, Tug.
 It is intended for the beginning reader with short, simple sentences that use mostly CVC words.

 You can find out more about Tug the Pup and order your own books – HERE.

 A homeschool blogging buddy of mine is very successful with writing and selling her own easy phonics readers for a fraction of the price of most books.

 You can cruise her Teachers Pay Teachers page and find an overwhelming amount of Kindergarten readers on just about every imaginable topic – science, monsters, bunnies, insects, seasons, holidays – she has got it all!